danielkoll/PyRADS/README.md

 2) Manually compile the MTCKD model:
 - cd $PyRADS/DATA/MT_CKD_continuum/cntnm.H2O_N2/build
 - (on a Mac) make -f make_cntnm osxGNUdbl
+- (on a Mac if you are using gfortran installed with conda) make -f make_cntnm osxGNUCONDAdbl

 3) Run test scripts

 To compute outgoing longwave radiation (OLR) in W/m2 for a given surface temperature:
 - cd $PyRADS/Test01.olr
 - python compute_olr_h2o.py

 To compute OLRs for a set of surface temperatures and save the resulting output to txt: